 Another important factor and challenge facing fruit winemakers is the identification of “wine problems” or flaws and faults that can occur in the wine process.
 Being able to identify this early ensures being able to remedy these problems.

 Here is a list of “wine problems” and more importantly, how to identify them and hopefully resolve them.
 This is the first post of a three-part series.
 If interesting or useful, check out the other two parts.

 Hopefully, your winemaking life will never encounter these problems, but that is unlikely.
 Just like in life, challenges and overcoming issues in wine make us better winemakers.
-Focussing on quality control in your winemaking and when issues do happen (and they will), learning from them will fine-tune your skills and help you produce sooner or later something fabulous.
+Focusing on quality control in your winemaking and when issues do happen (and they will), learning from them will fine-tune your skills, overcoming technical wine challenges and help you produce sooner or later something fabulous.

 Happy fruit winemaking!